proximax-storage/xpx-chain-devportal-docs/docs/support/writing-a-guide.md

 ```
 $> mkdir source/guides/<folder_name>/<title>.rst
 ```
-5. Use the following template to organize your content.
+5. Use the following template to organise your content.

     :orphan: